 Every student who receives special education services will be assigned a special education teacher who is part of the grade-level teaching team.
 The student will have a team of general education teachers and a special education teacher to work with and assist the student in making academic gains.
-The student will be expected to meet regularly with the special education teacher and the other teachers on the teaching team in the Newrow online classroom.
-The Learning Coach will be asked to participate in conference calls and IEP meetings virtually.
+The student will be expected to meet regularly with the special education teacher and the other teachers on the teaching team on the web-based platform.
+The Learning Coach will be asked to participate in conference calls and IEP meetings virtually within a web-based session.

-- -The student attends grade-level general education courses, and is responsible for work within grade-level courses.
-Accommodations for grade-level curriculum will be defined in the student's IEP. - -The special education teacher provides the Learning Coach assistance to modify and adapt the learning environment and curriculum paths for success, as outlined in the IEP. - -The special education teacher provides direct instruction related to the student's IEP goals in the Newrow online classroom through small group and 1:1 sessions. - -Sessions with the special education teacher and/or related service providers are in addition to grade-level courses, and may lengthen the time a student needs to school per day. - -The special education teacher is available as a resource for instructional strategies, adaptations, and modifications to the curriculum.

-- -The special education teacher will provide a progress report at the end of each quarter noting the progress on the student's IEP goals. - -All students, including those who are on IEPs, are expected to participate in district and state assessments.
+- -The student attends grade-level general education courses and is responsible for work within grade-level courses.
+Accommodations for grade-level curriculum will be defined in the student's IEP. - -The special education teacher provides direct instruction related to the student's IEP goals in the online classroom through small groups. - -Sessions with the special education teacher and/or related service providers are in addition to grade-level courses, and may lengthen the time a student needs to school per day. - -The special education teacher is available as a resource for instructional strategies. - -The special education teacher will provide a progress report at the end of each quarter noting the progress on the student's IEP goals. - -All students, including those who are on IEPs, are expected to participate in district and state assessments.
 Specific testing accommodations will be defined by the IEP team.
 Allowable state testing accommodations are established by KSDE, and teams must adhere to them. - -Students who are on IEPs are required to meet the same attendance policies as students without exceptionalities.
-The home environment, one on one guidance offered by the Learning Coach(es), and accommodations to the curriculum can help create a learning environment which meets the student's specific needs. - -Related services will be provided virtual through web-based sessions with licensed providers. - -Students receiving related services are expected to keep their appointments for services.
+The home environment, one on one guidance offered by the Learning Coach(es), and accommodations per the IEP can help create a learning environment which meets the student's specific needs. - -Related services will be provided virtual through web-based sessions with licensed providers. - -Students receiving related services are expected to keep their appointments for services.